-Step 1: Construct a Hubble Diagram and determine H_0
+Step 1: Construct a Hubble Diagram and determine H{θ}

-Now plot a Hubble Diagram by graphing the average velocity of each of your galaxies (in km/s) on the y-axis vs. their distance (in Mpc) on the x-axis.
-Use the graph provided on the last page of the lab manual.
-Draw a straight line which passes through the origin [i.e., (x, y) = (0, 0)] and best fits all the data points.
+Now plot a Hubble Diagram by graphing the average velocity of each of your galaxies (in km/s) on the yaxis vs. their distance (in Mpc) on the x-axis.
+Use the graph provided on the last page of the lab manual or, as per your instructor, an Excel spreadsheet.
+If you use the included graph, draw a straight line which passes through the origin [i.e., (x, y) = (0, 0)] and best fits all the data points.
 The slope of the line is the Hubble Constant (H0), as defined in Equation 1, with units of (km/sec)/Mpc.
 To calculate the slope of the line, determine a value of d and v from a point near the upper right end of the line you drew (do not use one of the points that you plotted).
 The slope of the line will simply be equal to v/d, since the line passes through the origin.

 If you are using Excel, make sure that the axes and labels on your plot match those of the graph included with the lab.
 To determine H{θ} , fit a linear Trendline to your data.
 In the Trendline options box, check the "Set Intercept" box and set the value to 0.0.
 This will constrain the Trendline to pass through the origin.
-Be sure to have Excel print to the equation of the Trendline on your graph.
+Be sure to have Excel print the equation of the Trendline on your graph.
 The slope of the Trendline is your estimate of H{θ}